jbloomlab/CoV_229E_antigenic_drift/exptl_data/results/analyze_neut_data.md

 all_neut_titers = 'results/all_neut_titers.csv'
 ```

-Read in the neutralization data:
+Read in the neutralization data, dropping sera labeled as "Nothing":

 ```python